How to Answer the “Why Apple” Interview Question?

 Let’s take an example:

-“I’m a great leader.” – Doesn’t hold much weight.
+“I’m a great leader.”
+It doesn’t hold much weight.

 "I'm a good leader.
 In fact, I managed and supervised a diverse team of 12 associates for two years." – Just right.